christian-hilbe/christian-hilbe.github.io/_pages/teaching.md

 ###### Introduction to Evolutionary Game Theory (ICTS Spring 2025)
-As part of the Workshop [Decisions, Games, and Evolution](https://www.icts.res.in/program/DGE2025), held at ICTS Bangalore, I gave four 2h classes on evolutionary game theory.
-The classes covered a basic introduction ([Part 1](../files/teaching/2025_EGT/part1.pdf)), direct reciprocity ([Part 2](../files/teaching/2025_EGT/part2.pdf)), indirect reciprocity ([Part 3](../files/teaching/2025_EGT/part3.pdf)), and some current research topics ([Part 4](../files/teaching/2025_EGT/part4.pdf)).
+As part of the Workshop [Decisions, Games, and Evolution](https://www.icts.res.in/program/DGE2025), held at ICTS Bangalore, I gave four 2h-classes on evolutionary game theory.
+The classes targeted an audience of PhD students and of junior Post-Docs.
+They covered a basic introduction ([Part 1](../files/teaching/2025_EGT/part1.pdf)), direct reciprocity ([Part 2](../files/teaching/2025_EGT/part2.pdf)), indirect reciprocity ([Part 3](../files/teaching/2025_EGT/part3.pdf)), and some current research topics ([Part 4](../files/teaching/2025_EGT/part4.pdf)).
 The workshop was fantastic, thanks to the organizers for inviting me.